 Higher crime rates in Morningside Park and reports of youth crime perennially impact all West Harlem residents.
 CB9 says it has tried to tackle youth crime and violence alongside community groups amid local distrust of the NYPD, though such organizations have cited a lack of funding and attention relative to policing efforts from the city.
 As such, honoring Tess’s memory demands that we consider much more than just student safety and police presence.
 Columbia has tried to form barriers between its students and local crime but must acknowledge its ability to affect the supply of housing, jobs, and education in the surrounding community—resources that can help address issues at the root of violent crimes.

 We fear that these issues will continue to be obscured by media coverage and in the conversations of lawmakers, the University, and the public in their immediate push for action in their concern for the safety of Barnard and Columbia students.

-An unjust investigation and oversimplified narrative regarding Tessa’s death would dishonor her memory.
-Only through careful consideration and action can we respect Tessa’s legacy and begin to heal.
+An unjust investigation and oversimplified narrative regarding Tess’s death would dishonor her memory.
+Only through careful consideration and action can we respect Tess’s legacy and begin to heal.